edwinb/Idris2-boot/CONTRIBUTING.md

 Contributions are welcome!
 The most important things needed at this stage, beyond work on the language core, are (in no particular order):

-* CI integration
+* CI integration.
-* Documentation string support (at the REPL and IDE mode)
+* Documentation string support (at the REPL and IDE mode).
 * A better REPL, including:
   - readline and tab completion
   - :search and :apropos
   - help commands
 * Further library support (please add initially into contrib/)
+* Partial evaluation, especially for specialisation of interface implementations.
+* An alternative, high performance, back end.
+OCaml seems worth a try.

 Some language extensions from Idris 1 have not yet been implemented.
 Most
 notably: